WhitelistVideo

 What Kaspersky's YouTube Feature Does

-• Sends alerts (Premium): Notifies parents when a child searches for something flagged as inappropriate
+• Sends alerts (Premium): It pings you if they search for something flagged as "bad."

 What Kaspersky's YouTube Feature Does NOT Do